 Meanwhile, the upper menu is great for navigation, where you'll find both website and account management tools.
 The Websites section lets you add new websites and access the control panel, which is the most important part of the main dashboard.

-Talking of which, each website gets its own management area where you can easily reach Site Tools or WordPress Kit as well as set up extra and essential services such as Cloudflare CDN and SSL.
+Talking of which, each website gets its own management area where you can easily reach Site Tools or WordPress Kit as well as set up extra and essential services such as native CDN and SSL.

 Bluehost does not disappoint either, providing a guide with a list of recommended actions to take.
 Here, you can even check the boxes when a certain step is done.
 Great for beginners too.